joemullenix-ks/tfjs-node-grid-search/README.md

 ```

 ## Examples
 > :warning: tfjs-node currently has an installation problem on Windows.
-See (link to bug)
+[See details](https://github.com/tensorflow/tfjs/issues/4052)
+>
 >           TLDR, here's the workaround:
 >
 >              copy tensorflow.dll